 - Our Company;

 - > The Book Running Lead Manager in this case being Holani Consultants Private Limited

-- > The Selling Shareholder
+- ➤ The Selling Shareholder

 - The Syndicate Member(s) who are intermediaries registered with SEBI/ registered as brokers with EMERGE Platform of National Stock Exchange of India Limited and eligible to act as Underwriters.
 The Syndicate Member(s) will be appointed by the Book Running Lead Manager;

-- > The Escrow collection Banks / Banker to the Offer;
+- ➤ The Escrow collection Banks / Banker to the Offer;

-- The Sponsor Bank(s);
+- ➤ The Sponsor Bank(s);

 - The Registrar to the Offer and;

 - The designated Intermediaries

-All Bidders, other than Anchor Investors, shall participate in the Issue mandatorily through the ASBA process by providing the details of their respective ASBA Accounts in which the corresponding Bid Amount will be blocked by the SCSBs and Sponsor Bank, as the case may be.
+All Bidders, shall participate in the Offer mandatorily through the ASBA process by providing the details of their respective ASBA Accounts in which the corresponding Bid Amount will be blocked by the SCSBs and Sponsor Bank, as the case may be.
 Retail Individual Bidders may participate through the ASBA process by either (a) providing the details of their respective ASBA Account in which the corresponding Bid Amount will be blocked by the SCSBs or, (b) through the UPI Mechanism.
 Anchor Investors are not permitted to participate in the Offer through the ASBA process.

-In accordance with the SEBI ICDR Regulations, QIBs Bidding in the Net QIB Portion and Non-Institutional Bidders bidding in the Non-Institutional Portion are not allowed to withdraw or lower the size of their Bid(s) (in terms of the quantity of the Equity Shares or the Bid Amount) at any stage.
+In terms of the SEBI ICDR Regulations, QIBs and Non- Institutional Bidders were not permitted to withdraw or lower the size of their Bid(s) (in terms of the quantity of the Equity Shares or the Bid Amount) at any stage.
 Retail Individual Bidders can revise their Bids during the Bid/Offer Period and withdraw their Bids until the Bid/Offer Closing Date.
-Anchor Investors cannot withdraw their Bids after the Anchor Investor Bidding Date.
-Further, allocation to QIBs in the Net QIB Portion will be on a proportionate basis and allocation to Anchor Investors in the Anchor Investor Portion will be on a discretionary basis.
+Except for allocation to RIBs, allocation in the offer to be made on proportionate basis.

-For further details, see the chapters titled "Terms of the Offer", "Offer Structure" and "Offer Procedure" beginning on pages 245, 254 and 258 respectively.
+For further details, see the chapters titled "Terms of the Offer", "Offer Structure" and "Offer Procedure" beginning on pages 244, 253 and 256 respectively.